How others see me

 Why I do what I do

-I teach because teaching allows me to fulfill the fundamental responsibility of ministry: making and maturing believers.
+I teach because teaching allows me to fulfill the fundamental responsibility of ministry: making and maturing disciples.
 This responsibility is discharged through the balance of faith and action, through reading, reflecting on, and appropriating the experiences of others, through the development of healthy relationships, and the choice to be an agent of positive change, regardless of situation or position.
 I want to radiate these priorities.

 I travel, on the other hand, for more selfish reasons.
 Traveling strips off the insulation that accumulates around me.
 Possessions, comforts, food, habits, and a hundred other things dull my senses.
 Travel has an astringent quality.
 It scrapes off the barnacles and opens me up to new ideas, greater self-awareness, the fragility of the environment, and a fresh compassion for those around me.
 I am never more acutely alive than when I move lightly across foreign ground.